Tornadoes of 2021: June 25 (China)

 On June 25, a single cyclic supercell thunderstorm produced four significant tornadoes in China, two of which were deadly.
 The first tornado touched down near Baochang in Inner Mongolia before devastating the small village of Jianguo at high-end EF3 strength, completely leveling brick homes, debarking trees, tossing cars and farm implements, producing ground scouring in open fields, and killing at least six people.
 After the initial tornado dissipated, a second tornado touched down and struck Guyuan in Hebei Province, leveling additional homes and structures, causing major tree damage, and killing two others.
 A third significant tornado caused severe damage to homes near Fengning in Hebei Province, including some that sustained loss of roofs and exterior walls.
 A fourth tornado that blew over metal truss transmission towers, ripped roofs off of homes, and downed power poles was also confirmed in a rural area.
 Only the first tornado was officially rated.

-June 25 (Europe)

-In England, an F1 tornado touched down in the London suburb of Barking.
-Roof tiles were stripped from homes, brick garden walls were toppled over, and windows were shattered.
-Trees and tree limbs were downed as well.
-In Germany, two tornadoes were reported in rural areas near Kaspeltshub and Opperhausen, neither of which caused any known damage.
-In Hungary, another brief tornado touched down in an open field near Kalocsa, causing no damage.